Hiring an Attorney to Handle Your Criminal Case Involving Government Contracts

 Can a Contractor be Criminally Charged?

 Yes – a federal contractor to be criminally charged in cases of government contract fraud.
 Contractors are subject to various federal criminal statutes that include wire fraud, mail fraud, bribery, SBA fraud, construction fraud, making false or misleading statements to the government, and more.
-It is important to note that these charges may carry substantial penalties such as large fines, restitution orders, treble damages awards (in civil cases), and even jail time.
+It is important to note that these Federal contract charges may carry substantial penalties such as large fines, restitution orders, treble damages awards (in civil cases), and even jail time.
 The question of can a contractor be criminally charged should have a clear answer – YES.

 What Does a Government Contractor Criminal Defense Attorney Do?

-Government Contractor fraud civil or criminal cases: A government contractor criminal defense attorney will assess the federal prosecutor’s case and review the evidence.
-Depending on the results of a federal investigation, the evidence against you can be overwhelming.
-However, in some cases, the government’s case can be weak.
-The underlying charge is usually some level of non-compliance with procurement regulations or some specific law that regulations government contracting.
+The underlying Federal contract charge usually some level of non-compliance with procurement regulations or some specific law that regulations government contracting.
 For example, government contractor fraud can include SBA 8(a) BD fraud; Buy American Act fraud, false claims to the government, and many others.
 Therefore, it is a good chance for a federal contractor criminal defense lawyer to uncover the mistakes in the government’s case.
 This can lead to the settlement of the case or simply getting the case dismissed.

 If the case goes past the indictment stage, criminal defense attorneys prepare and talk to a potential witness, and look at the possibility of liability and the risk that the defendant makes.
 More importantly, defense counsel should frequently discuss and consult with the client.